 Column H - Divide the average number of employees covered by this claim by the average number of employees in the base year (column G), and carry the result to two decimal places.
 If the percentage in column H is at least 101% (1.01), complete Part II below.
 If the percentage in column H is less than 101%, stop.
 You do not qualify for the employment incentive tax credit for this year.

-Schedule B - Part II - Computation of EZ employment incentive credit
+Schedule B - Part II - Computation of EZ-EIC

-Use Schedule B, Part II, to determine the amount of the EZ employment incentive credit allowed for each year of eligibility listed in Schedule B, Part I.
+Use Schedule B, Part II, to determine the amount of the EZ-EIC allowed for each year of eligibility listed in Schedule B, Part I.

 Example